-- God's word is everything God said it is
+- God's Word is everything God says it is

-- God will do everything He said He would do
+- God will do everything He says He will do

-- I can do everything he said I could do
+- I can do everything God says I can do

-- I am who God says that I am
+- I am who God says I am

-- I can have everything God said I can have
+- I can have everything God says I can have

 Ephesians 3:20 - Never doubt God's mighty power to work in you and accomplish all this.
 He will achieve infinitely more than your greatest request, your most unbelievable dream, and exceed your wildest imagination!
 He will outdo them all, for his miraculous power constantly energizes you.

 This verse reminds me that God is:

 - able to do beyond all that I ask